Planner inputs: Capacity and pacing

 Sleep

-Use expected trip sleep, not ideal sleep.
+Use expected trip sleep, not best-case sleep.

 Altitude model